coditory/quark-config/README.md

     .build();
 ```

-Config object is immutable.
-Every time you add a value to a config, new instance is returned:
+The config object is immutable.
+Every time you add a value to a config, a new config instance is returned:
 ```java
 Config c1 = Config.of("application.port", 8080);
 Config c2 = c1.withValue("application.name", "best-app");